MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 The solution proposed in this explainer is in multiple parts
 1. A new display modifier option for the web app manifest - `"window-controls-overlay"`
-2. New APIs for developers to query the bounding rects and other states of the UA provided window controls overlay which will overlay into the web content area through a new object on the `window.navigator` property called `controlsOverlay`
+2. New APIs for developers to query the bounding rects and other states of the UA provided window controls overlay which will overlay into the web content area through a new object on the `window.navigator` property called `windowControlsOverlay`
 3. New CSS environment variables to define the left and right insets from the edges of the window: `unsafe-area-top-inset-left` and `unsafe-area-top-inset-right`
 4. A standards-based way for developers to define system drag regions on their content